Brightify/Reactant/docs/parts/styling.md

 }
 ```

-It is also possible to use a static variable with closure instead of a method:
+It is also possible to use a static variable with closure instead of a function:

 ```swift
 static var style: Style<UILabel> = { view in